MattMangoni/nova-blogify-tool/README.md

 }
 ```

-## How to use the posts and acategories in your applications
+## How to use the blog content in your applications

 ```php